Future of Energy

 In the future, the energy industry will need to focus on three major areas: alternative sources, storage, and efficiency in distribution.

-Shale Gas: The contribution of shale gas to the total gas production supply in the United States is likely to reduce to almost half in 2035, backed by government support and parallel investment in fracking and drilling technologies.
+The contribution of shale gas to the total gas production supply in the United States is likely to increase by nearly 50% in 2035, backed by government support and parallel investment in fracking and drilling technologies.

 Energy Management Systems:

 The future of energy management is expected to drive a multiple convergence of technologies, markets, competition, and business models, resulting in greater operating efficiency in storage and distribution.